 In recent years, BEREC's constituent NRAs have worked closely regarding cross-border regulatory cooperation within the scope of Article 28(2) of the Universal Service Directive.
+In

-In 2014, BEREC reviewed this cooperation by holding an internal workshop for NRAs to present on their experiences of representative incidents in their respective Member States.
-Further, going back to 2012, BEREC published a guidance paper, which highlighted the background to fraud or misuse and its potential impact on end-users through falling foul of instances of fraud or misuse, or for example through a potential lack of confidence in the integrity of numbers.
+2014, BEREC reviewed this cooperation by holding an internal workshop for NRAs to present their experiences of representative incidents in their Member States.
+Furthermore, going back to 2012, BEREC published a guidance paper, which highlighted the background to fraud or misuse and its potential impact on end-users if, for example, they fall foul of instances of fraud or misuse, or lack confidence in the integrity of numbers.

-In the new EECC, Article 97(2) reflects the same scope as Article 28 (2) of the USD.
-In 2019 BEREC will hold a further internal workshop intended to discuss NRAs recent experiences of cases of fraud and misuse, and publish a short summary of the workshop.
+In the new EECC, Article 97(2) reflects the same scope as Article 28 (2) of the Universal Service Directive.
+In 2019, BEREC will hold a further internal workshop intended to discuss NRAs' recent experiences of cases of fraud and misuse, and publish a short summary of the workshop.
 The cross-border aspect of purposely fraudulent connection fees will be discussed and examined at this workshop.

-Deliverable: Internal workshop and summary report on fraud and misuse cases
+Deliverable: Internal workshop and summary report on the use of E.164 numbers in cross-border fraud and misuse

-Workshop to be held in September/October 2019; summary report adoption at Plenary 4 2019 for publication
+Workshop to be held in Q3 2019; summary report adoption at Plenary 4 2019 for publication